Skip to main content

 HIPAA Compliance for Physical Therapists

 Physical therapy practices share treatment data with referring physicians, insurance carriers, and workers' comp systems every day.
-Each exchange is a potential compliance gap Patient Protect was built to close.
+Whether you already work with a compliance vendor or are evaluating for the first time, Patient Protect adds a security-first layer to close the operational gaps in each exchange.

 Active breach prevention·Starting at $39/mo·No contracts